Heartache Medication (song)

 "Heartache Medication" is a song co-written and recorded by American country music singer Jon Pardi.
-It was released on May 20, 2019, as the lead single to, and title track from, his third studio album Heartache Medication.
+It was released on May 20, 2019, as the lead single and title track from his third studio album Heartache Medication.
 Pardi wrote the song with Natalie Hemby and Barry Dean.
 Heartache Medication gave Pardi his third number-one hit on the Billboard Country Airplay chart.
 It also peaked at numbers five and 42 on both the Hot Country Songs and Hot 100 charts respectively.
-The song was certified Platinum by the Recording Industry Association of America (RIAA), and has sold 82,000 copies in the United States as of March 2020.
+The song was certified four-times Platinum by the Recording Industry Association of America (RIAA), and has sold 82,000 copies in the United States as of March 2020.
 It achieved similar success in Canada, reaching number one on the Country chart and number 72 on the Canadian Hot 100 chart.
 It was certified Platinum by Music Canada, denoting sales of over 80,000 units in that country.
 The music video for the single features Pardi performing the song while dancing with his girlfriend.